Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Reference Data    | varstring31         | Arbitrary string or its [optional hash](#optional-hash), depending on [serialization flags](#transaction-serialization-flags).
 Input Witness     | Extensible string   | Optional [input witness](#transaction-input-witness) data.
 Absent if [serialization flags](#transaction-serialization-flags) do not have the witness bit set.

 ### Transaction Input Commitment

-**Asset Version 1** defines two types of input commitments.
+**Asset version 1 and 2** define two types of input commitments.
 The type is specified by a single-byte prefix.

-1. **Issuance Commitment:** (type 0x00) introduces new units of an asset defined by its issuance program.
+1. [Issuance Commitment](#asset-version-1-issuance-commitment) (type 0x00) introduces new units of an asset defined by its issuance program.
-2. **Spend Commitment:** (type 0x01) references already existing value stored in an unspent output.
+2. [Spend Commitment](#asset-version-1-spend-commitment) (type 0x01) references already existing value stored in an unspent output.

-Nodes must reject transactions with unknown type values for asset version 1.
+Nodes must reject transactions with unknown type values for asset versions 1 and 2.

-An asset version other than 1 is reserved for future expansion.
+Asset versions other than 1 or 2 are reserved for future expansion.
 Input commitments for undefined versions must be ignored.

 #### Asset Version 1 Issuance Commitment

-Unlike spending commitments, each of which is unique because it references a distinct outpoint, issuance commitments are not intrinsically unique and must be made so to protect against replay attacks.
-The field *nonce* contains an arbitrary string that must be distinct from the nonces in other issuances of the same asset ID during the interval between the transaction's minimum and maximum time.
-Nodes ensure uniqueness of the issuance by remembering the [issuance hash](#issuance-hash) that includes the nonce, asset ID and minimum and maximum timestamps.
-To make sure that *issuance memory* does not take an unbounded amount of RAM, network enforces the *maximum issuance window* for these timestamps.

-If the transaction has another input that guarantees uniqueness of the entire transaction (e.g. a [spend input](#asset-version-1-spend-commitment)), then the issuance input must be able to opt out of the bounded minimum and maximum timestamps and therefore the uniqueness test for the [issuance hash](#issuance-hash).
-The empty nonce signals if the input opts out of the uniqueness checks.

 See [Validate Transaction](validation.md#validate-transaction) section for more details on how the network enforces the uniqueness of issuance inputs.